"Nobody in science now believes that sexual orientation is caused by events

 of ridges on their left hand, whereas only 14% of the heterosexuals did.
 This is

-a particularly interesting finding, because fingerprints are fully determined in
+a particularly interesting finding, because fingerprints are fully formed in

 a fetus before the 17th week of pregnancy, and do not change thereafter, through